hxjz233/PandaX4T-scattering-event-location-reconstruction/src/README.md

-# R-L + BGMM
+# PSF template calculation (first attempt)

 ## input
 txt file under dir.
 ### format:
   "<PMTID> <x_coordinate> <y_coordinate> <intensity>" for each line last 8 lines:
   -8:-3 : 3 pairs of other algorithms' results
   -2:-1 : z coordinate evaluated, energy evaluated
   The 8 lines are not necessary for the algorithm itself, but for comparison and visualization
+### notes:
+    It is preferred to input a series of low-energy real run event data, so that the template would be mostly set up by single-scattering events, and adds up to the diffusion of a single event.

+## output:
+  "templatewhole.csv", at size 581 * 581, presenting average diffusion of an event

+## Algorithm outline:
+  **Take input**
+  **Estimate the location of the PMT with max intensity.**
+    and only take R_maxintensity <= 300mm events as filted input for PSF calculation.
+  **Interpolate signal on 1200mm x 1200mm meshgrid.**
+  **Use COG to estimate event center location.**
+    It is possible to estimate event location with other algorithms, which may lead to different PSFs.
+However, we do suppose that COG estimation is enough for the central events.
+  **Change the frame, so that the signals align to each other at their COGs** **Add up the signals and Unify the PSF, so that the sum of PSF meshgrid values adds to 1** **Save the PSF result to .csv format**

+## Possible arguments for optimization:
+  - PSFsize, which decides the final output PSF's size by side length = 2 * PSFsize + 1
+  - Center alignment.
+In this case we used COG to estimate event center, but the validity of the method is not guaranteed, and may lead to system errors.

+## Other issues:

+# R-L + BGMM
+## input
+  Event data file with the same format in **PSF template calculation (first attempt)**.

 ## output:
 graph showing:
 1. direct interpolation of PMT intensities;